commandlinetools/winpjm/README.md

    See the License for the specific language governing permissions and limitations under the License.

-WinPJM - Windows Project Management Commands
+WinPJM - Windows Project Management Tool
 ---

+Commands:

 * lspj - list projects
 * chpj - switch to a project